 '''

 abstract: |

-A two compartment PK model with bolus dose and
+A two compartment PK model with bolus dose and first order absorption.

-first order absorption, similar to a Nonmem advan4trans4 model.

 '''

 The abstract is included in the summary output.
 It can contain any text you like.
 Note it is indented relative to the 'abstract' field name, like all verbatim sections.